GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 For tables with multi-level headers, use `headers` and `id` attributes.
 Each column or row header cell should be given a unique `id` attribute value, and each data cell a `headers` attribute that references all the relevant header cells' `id` values.

-An example of this is the table at [http://www.treasury.govt.nz/budget/forecasts/hyefu2016/107.htm](http://www.treasury.govt.nz/budget/forecasts/hyefu2016/107.htm).
+An example of this this [table from the Treasury](https://treasury.govt.nz/publications/efu/half-year-economic-and-fiscal-update-2019-html#section-3).

 You can also use the ARIA `rowheader` or `columnheader` role on the header cell's element if a table uses: